|

 |||

-Description Downloads BG Models Screenshots Processing |
+Description Downloads BGS Methods Screenshots Processing |

-Release 1.0.2 available Version 1.0.2 of the Scene application binaries and source code are available for download.
-This release includes a new Source menu that allows selecting a camera or a video file as input.
-Also available are 32 bit and 64 bit windows binaries and new VS 2010 projects.
-Depending on the computer resources, the image resolution, and the background model employed, the 64 bit application can show a significant increase in performance compared to the 32 bit version.
+Release 1.0.8 with GPGPU and MacOS X support available Version 1.0.8 of the Scene application binaries and source code are available for download.
+This release features GPU accelerated post processing of the object blobs using morphological dilation and erosion filters.
+The Scene GUI incorporates two new sliders that set the number of dilations and erosions performed during post processing (dilations are always done before erosions).
+Morphological filtering can improve the tracking robustness in many common scenarios.
+Scene 1.0.8 offers GPU implementations of all the background subtraction methods using OpenCL.
+When an OpenCL compatible device is detected the GPU versions are used by default, otherwise Scene falls back on the CPU versions (although see the XML configuration below).
+The release includes 32 bit and 64 bit binaries for Windows, 32 bit and 64 bit binaries for Linux, tested on Ubuntu 14.04.3 with NVIDIA graphics cards, and a Mac version of the Scene application for MacOS X 10.9 or higher (Cocoa).
+Also provided are Visual Studio 2010 and XCode projects.
+In addition, Scene allows sending messages to multiple TUIO clients.
+Please see the XML Configuration File section below.
 Thanks for the feedback from the people who are using Scene!
-Description Scene is an open source multiplatform computer vision framework that performs background subtraction and object tracking using recently published algorithms based on neural networks and fuzzy classification rules.
+Description Scene is an open source multiplatform computer vision framework that performs background subtraction and object tracking, using two traditional algorithms and three more recent algorithms based on neural networks and fuzzy classification rules.
 It was mainly designed as a toolkit for the rapid development of interactive art projects that explore dynamics of complex environments (for example public spaces).
-This framework is developed by Laurence Bender at the Laboratorio de Arte Electrónico e Inteligencia Artificial of the Universidad Nacional de Tres de Febrero in Caseros, province of Buenos Aires, Argentina, as part of the Electronic Arts research program.
+This framework is developed by Laurence Bender and Ignacio Guerra at the Laboratorio de Arte Electrónico e Inteligencia Artificial of the Universidad Nacional de Tres de Febrero (UNTREF) in Caseros, province of Buenos Aires, Argentina, as part of the Electronic Arts research program.
 The Scene GUI is a standalone application with a simple user interface which implements the widespread TUIO protocol, originally designed by the reacTIVision project for transmitting the state of tangible objects and multi-touch events on a table surface.
+For each detected foreground object, Scene sends a TUIO cursor message and a TUIO blob message to the client application.
+The cursor message carries the center of mass position, velocity and acceleration values.
+The blob message carries the bounding box position, size, velocity and acceleration values, and the area of the blob.
+Each blob is assigned a unique session ID, which allows the simultaneous identification and tracking of several objects.
+The framework includes a set of client projects

 for several programming languages, which serve as a starting point for

+source image.
+When a background subtraction method is selected, a group of sliders that allow the configuration of its parameters appear in the lower right quadrant of the GUI.
+A more detailed description of the methods and their parameters can be found in the BGS Methods section.
 XML Configuration File Common settings can be edited within the file "Scene.xml".
 The <camera width="320" height="240" /> XML tag sets the image size of the captured video when using a camera as the input source.
-As of Scene 1.0.2 the application allows video files as input sources.
+Since Scene 1.0.2, the application allows video files as input sources under Windows.
 The XML tag <video file="myvideo.avi" /> defines the path to the file.
 In order to correctly reproduce videos, the necessary codecs must be previously installed in the system.
+In the Linux and MacOS X versions of Scene the <video /> tag is not used, since only camera capture is supported.
+An additional <camsettings /> XML tag allows the configuration of the overall camera settings.
 The Scene application usually sends the TUIO messages

 to port 3333 on localhost (127.0.0.1).
 You can change this setting